-Hard-Disk Drive Light: When this light is on, it indicates that the hard disk drive heads are being positioned or that your computer is reading from or writing to the hard disk.
+Hard-Disk Drive Light: When this light is on, it indicates that the hard disk drive is in use.

-Client Workstation LAN Light: When this light blinks, it indicates that the integrated Intel EtherExpress Pro/100B Ethernet Controller with Wake on LAN in your computer is transmitting to or receiving from another workstation or server a data block (frame) that matches the network address of your computer.
-Data blocks sent from your computer to other adapters (broadcast transmits) will not cause this light to blink.
+Client Workstation LAN Light: When this light blinks, it indicates that the integrated Intel EtherExpress Pro/100B Ethernet Controller with Wake on LAN in your computer is transmitting to or receiving from another workstation.